Build an A.I., curate a show, research your passion project

 Above all, we know that the most relevant and lasting learning happens in the context of life.
 Every class you participate in will address real-world issues and include a diversity of voices and perspectives.
 You will learn with students from around the world and who bring their own histories and experiences.
 Their stories infuse and shape our program daily — just as yours will.

 Hallmark Courses are the most advanced in our curriculum and entirely unique to Miss Hall’s.
-These dynamic classes are designed by our faculty and specifically tailored to the curiosity, passion, and intellect of our students.
+Unlike one-size-fits-all Advanced Placement courses, these dynamic classes are designed by our faculty and specifically tailored to the curiosity, passion, and intellect of our students.
 In Hallmark courses, you will engage in deep exploration, investigation, and inquiry of topics that matter to you.
 You will practice the skills that are sought by top colleges — research and writing, abstract thinking, evaluation and synthesis of complex information — and foster the competencies required to be an active global citizen and leader: vision, voice, interpersonal efficacy, and gumption.

 Hear from our faculty and students